tytydraco/yessleep/out/They_were_innocent_creatures_Part_One.md

 He cocked an eye at me, and for a long moment he said nothing.
 Then he leaned closer and lowered his voice.
 “Would you mind shutting this off?”

 That was never a good sign, but I had no choice but to comply.
 California law said so.
-I clicked off the red button sand said, “Is something wrong?”
+I clicked off the red button and said, “Is something wrong?”

 “I wanna make one thing clear,” said the detective.
 “I know who you are, and I know why you’re doing this.”